damianham/jooxe_webapp/README.md

 Jooxe uses the excellent sequel ORM (http://sequel.rubyforge.org) for database access.

-Of course you can plug in any ORM you like by creating models that extend the ORM class such as DataMapper or ActiveRecord.
+Of course you can plug in any ORM you like such as DataMapper or ActiveRecord by creating models that extend the ORM class.